Frontend-Layers/scss-reset/README.md

 for additional modifications.

-Or yo can download HTML bundle from git repo:
+Ready to use HTML template with all necessary frontend toolkit are there:

 [html-initial-bundle](https://github.com/andreymatin/html-initial-bundle)

-with other frontend toolkit.

 ## Typography normalization